ammarm08/technical-posts/posts/sicp-notes.md

 > [...] we compare the function value at two intermediate points *x* and *y* in order to reduce the interval.
 > Thus, each reduction step requires that we find the value of the function at two intermediate points.

-Nevermind the specifics of these algorithms.
-What I noticed was viewing search as minimizing an interval to within a particular error tolerance.
+Search is the process of minimizing an interval to within a particular error tolerance.

 In a sorted list of unique integers where the error tolerance is 0, your initial interval lies between the first element and the last.
 A naive search of this type of list would look like: